 research with more than four seasons each.

-Amy, UAA MS student, and Dr. Richmond, Assistant Professor of Biology at
+Amy, UAA MS student, and Dr. Avery, Assistant Professor of Biology at

 University of North Florida, are both first timers on the ice.
 They will have several days of training and